christianandredietrich/iOS-SDK/advanced.md

 #### (void) nexPlayer: (NXPlayer ∗ )nxplayercompletedAsyncCmdMediaOnOffWithResult:(NXError)result mediaType:(NXMediaType)mediaTypebOnOff:(BOOL)bOnOff

-An asynchronous media on/off operation has completed.
+An asynchronous media on/off operation has been completed.

 This method is called when the media on/off operation initiated by `setMediaOnOff:mediaType: (NXPlayer)` has completed.